Punta Gorda restaurant gives back after back-to-back storms

 “You put everything into something, and like that, it can be completely gone, not only once but twice.
 You try to figure out how to continue to do this,” Lee said.

-The only way he could was his staff.
-They worked 14 hour days to clean up.
+The only way he could was through his staff, who worked 14-hour days to clean up.
 Lee told us his biggest worry was his staff.

 His sister made a GoFundMe.

-People from near and far donated more than 45k.
-Every dime went to staff, and some of those who gave what they could were first in line when the restaurant reopened.
+People from near and far donated more than $45,000.
+Every dime went to staff and some of those who gave what they could be first in line when the restaurant reopened.

 “There’s no other word for us but grateful that we’ve been able to create something that our community was so supportive of,” Lee said.